 Cold brew is different from iced coffee which is brewed hot and then poured over iced.
 As the name suggests, cold brew coffee is when the coffee ground is slowly steeped in cold or room temperature water.
 The steeping process takes about 12-24 hours and most people do it at home in a jar.

-Because of this brewing method, cold brew coffee generally has a smoother, less bitter taste.
-This makes it a popular choice with one in five Americans consuming a cold brew coffee at least once a week.
+Because of this brewing method, cold brew coffee generally has a smoother, less acidic as well as less bitter taste.
+(You need heat to extract the acidic notes) This makes it a popular choice with one in five Americans consuming a cold brew coffee at least once a week.

 Milk, creamers, and flavorings are commonly added to cold brew coffee.
 This is to make the drink smoother rather than cutting the acidity of the coffee like other brewed drinks.